DavidHenry-Dev/FormFriend/README.md

 - [ ] Add ability to upload user photo for the user's profile
 - [ ] Add some kind of search/sorting for post ( For example, by bodypart category )
 - [ ] Add one or two minor interactivity niceties, such a a return to top button, etc etc
-- [ ] Replace EJS with React?
+- [ ] Rebuild with React?
 We shall see!

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).